 You have the right to opt-out of allowing the GNCR to view your record summary by informing the practice in writing, though this can place your health at risk if that information is not available in an emergency.
 Note also that opting-out of the GNCR will also result in opting out of the SystmOne Shared Record – the two systems share the same opt out code.

 The practice may conduct medicines management reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-This service is provided by CBC Health Ltd, a not-for-profit organisation made up of local GP practices, of which Glenpark is a member.
+These reviews are carried out by pharmacists either from our Primary Care Network, from North East Commissioning Support Service or from the Newcastle Pharmacy Hub.

 We may also have to share your information, subject to strict agreements on how it will be used, with the following organisations.
 This will be anonymised where possible: